 Find maple-wood smoked venison, maple products (Québec is the largest producer of maple syrup in the world), tourtière (meat pies), blueberry and other preserves plus much, much more.

 Tip: Maison des Vins & Boissons artisanales du Québec presents liqueurs, microbrewery beers, wine and cider made in Québec.
 Don’t miss tasting ice cider.

-Atwater, also founded in 1933, is in an historic Art Deco building.
-Here sample some of Québec’s gold-medal artisanal cheeses, breads, and meats which include dried sausages, smoked fish, and duck confit.
+Atwater, also founded in 1933, is in a historic Art Deco building.
+Here sample some of Québec’s gold-medal artisanal cheeses, bread, and meats which include dried sausages, smoked fish, and duck confit.

 Tip: Take your camera.
 Atwater has the largest flower selection in the city so the colours are mesmerizing.

 Here are our top picks of the best restaurants in Montréal.

 A local hangout for Québec’s heart-stopping indulgence, poutine (poo-teen).
 What’s that?
 Take hand-cut French fried potatoes.
 Put melted cheese curds on top.
 Pour on homemade gravy.
 Delicious.
 Au pied de cochon offers sinfully extravagantfoie-gras poutine.
 Try it.

 2- Les Filles du Roy at Maison Pierre du Calvet

 Perhaps the most historic old inn (1725) in the Montréal’s Old Port houses what we believe is the most romantic restaurant.
 Choose le terroir gastronomic menu.